hidekido/drone_service/README.md

 - After you cloned it, it is better to open the project with IDE (for my case it is Intellij IDEA)
 - Use pom.xml to collect all dependencies
 - Run maven build to start project.
+- For simple start, use **/api/v1/test** request(POST) to generate 10 test drones.

+Note that the JPA property is set to **spring.jpa.hibernate.ddl-auto=create-drop**, which means if you restart the project, the whole DB will be recreated.

 ---
 ### Entities
 This service is focused on storing only required data.
 That's why it is designed to store registered drones and loaded Medications.